Growth and Historical Evaluation of ERP

 Use of computer systems is a post second world war phenomenon.
-The first working computer was developed by two scientists at University of Manchester, UK.
-However, commercial applications of computer commenced during 1960s.
+The first working computer was developed by two scientists at the University of Manchester, UK.
+However, commercial applications of computer commenced during the 1960s.

 Pre ERP systems

-The software development, in a sense was re-inventing wheel, as basic business process is similar for all organization in the same business sector.
-Due to this restrictive environment, Development, maintenance and modification cost became prohibitive.
-Developer ended up developing isolated and piece meal systems, even within an organization.
-Thus, a pay roll system, accounting system and inventory system were developed in isolation as per specific need of business units and were incompatible to each other.
+The software development, in a sense, was a re-inventing wheel, as the basic business process is similar for all organization in the same business sector.
+Due to this restrictive environment, Development, maintenance, and modification cost became prohibitive.
+Developer ended up developing isolated and piecemeal systems, even within an organization.
+Thus, a payroll system, accounting system, and inventory system were developed in isolation as per specific need of business units and were incompatible with each other.

-MRP was first adopted by IBM and J I Case (a tractor maker from USA) during late seventies, when integrated systems started taking shape.
+MRP was first adopted by IBM and J I Case (a tractor maker from the USA) during the late seventies, when integrated systems started taking shape.
 The basic idea of MRP was to assimilate planning and scheduling elements to the manufacturing process.
 The process of MRP was to plan and procure purchase requirements based on finished products, inventory on hand, allocated inventory and expected arrivals.
-Subsequently, it was supplemented by Capacity Requirement planning (CRP) to create capacity plans of shop floors and sub=contractors.
+Subsequently, it was supplemented by Capacity Requirement Planning (CRP) to create capacity plans of shop floors and sub=contractors.

 ERP was introduced in late 1980 to integrate other business functionalities not covered by MRP or MRP II.
 It is not confined to manufacturing only but covers all facets of organization such as:

 ERP development from software solution provider mainly emerged as a sequel of their MRP products.
-Some of the early solution providers are
+Some of the early solution providers are:

 Few vendors did not follow this course.
 Starting point of Oracle ERP was their accounting package whereas People-soft ERP evolved from their HR suite.